 I set out to find the best, and least expensive, ways to automate these processes.
 Inexpensive and free is always good.
 You don’t want to spend money that you don’t have to.
 Remember, you don’t get rich by making money; you get rich by keeping it.

 Reducing the time it takes to processing my photographs was the first project.
 I regularly go out and shoot 100-300 photographs at a time.
 Out of these, I process between 50-100 photographs for use as stock, Fine Art and on social networks.
-Most photographs would take 5-15 minutes to process, with some taking 1-2 hours.
+Most photographs would take 5-15 minutes to process, with some taking much longer.
 All told, I would spend several days processing the photographs I had taken in one day.

 The next project was simplifying the process of putting new photographs on my Fine Art and stock photography sites.

 There were many options open to me, but I needed to keep some realities of the photography business in mind.
 First, the stock photography market has cratered, with most photographers making less than $1 per sale, if they sell any at all.
 The other is that most people will not buy prints from a website unless they have seen prints by the photographer in a gallery or art show.
 While it’s important to have your photographs on a website for everyone to see, you will make almost no money from them.
 So I needed an option that was inexpensive or free, and made the job of adding photographs fast and easy.

 I looked into Photoshelter and Zenfolio that let you easily maintain and create a website.
 And adding new photographs is simple.
 But there’s a price for this ease of use.
 These sites charge about $300 a year, and also take between 9% and 12% of every sale you make on your website.
 That was too high a price for offering a revenue stream that wouldn’t generate much revenue.